 Form to File

 To seek innocent spouse relief, separation of liability relief, or equitable relief, you should submit to the IRS a completed Form 8857.pdf, Request for Innocent Spouse Relief, or a written statement containing the same information required on Form 8857, which you sign under penalties of perjury.
 You may also refer to Publication 971, Innocent Spouse Relief, for more information.
 If you request relief from the joint and several liability of a joint return, the IRS is required to notify the spouse you filed jointly with of your request and allow him or her to provide information for consideration regarding your claim.

 If you lived in a community property state and didn't file as married filing jointly, you might qualify for relief from the operation of state community property law.
 Community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 Refer to Publication 971 for more details.

 Injured Spouse vs. Innocent Spouse

-	An injured spouse claim is for allocation of a refund of a joint refund while innocent spouse is for relief or allocation on a joint and several liability of a joint return.
+An injured spouse claim is for allocation of a refund of a joint refund while an innocent spouse claim is for relief or allocation of a joint and several liability reflected on a joint return.
 You're an injured spouse if all or part of your share of a refund from a joint return was or will be applied against the separate past-due federal tax, state tax, child or spousal support, or federal non-tax debt (such as a student loan) owed by your spouse.
 If you're an injured spouse, you may be entitled to recoup your share of the refund.
 For more information, see Form 8379.pdf, Injured Spouse Allocation, or refer to Topic No. 203.